rothos/wikifaves/README.md

 ## Description

-WikiFaves is a Chrome extension that allows you to save and manage your favorite Wikipedia pages.
-The extension adds a button to Wikipedia pages that allows you to save the page as a favorite (or remove it from your favorites).
+WikiFaves is a Chrome extension that allows you to save and manage a list of your favorite Wikipedia pages.
+The extension adds a button to article pages (when you browse Wikipedia) that allows you to save the page as a favorite (or remove it from your favorites).

-I developed it as a test project because I wanted to experiment with using AI for coding.
+I developed this extension as a test project because I wanted to experiment with using AI for coding.
 I chose this project in particular because I like the bookmarking feature on the Wikipedia mobile app and wish that the website had a similar feature.